neurotrino/reservoir/loggers/README.md

   configuration file), available for immediate analysis in TensorBoard or for later postprocessing into a more generic file format.

+- `.post()` performs any operations you'd like on the data post-training.

 ## Logging by Value Type

 ### Scalars